epn-vespa/FacilityList/data/Astroweb/Readme.md

 ## Identifiers
 AstroWeb identifiers are avaialble from [Astroweb page, Observatories and Telescopes section](http://cdsweb.u-strasbg.fr/astroWeb/astroweb/telescope.html)

-The data is available in the [Astroweb.xml](Astroweb.xml) file, retrieved on 2022-02-01.
+The data is available in the [Astroweb.html](Astroweb.Html) file, retrieved on 2022-02-01.

 ## Parser